 - Gender issues: trans, non-binary or gender fluid identities

 - Assumptions about monogamy or what “normal” relationships look like

-If any of these concerns resonate with you, we may be a good therapy match.
+If any of these topics resonate with you, we may be a good therapy match.
 We can talk about what role your sexuality and sexual relationships play in your overall life.
 We can talk about sex, orgasms or kink.
-We can talk about polyamory, infertility, or infideltity.
-We can talk about sexting, webcams and porn.
-Therapy can be a safe space to talk about a wide range of sexual and relational issues that you may not feel safe addressing anywhere else.
+We can talk about polyamory, infertility, or infidelity.
+We can talk about sexting, sex work and porn.
+Therapy can be a space to process a wide range of sexual and relational issues you may not feel safe talking about anywhere else.
 It can give you the framework and language to start having those conversations with yourself and the people you care about.